-NB In some cases headteachers will have been involved at Stage 1, or the complaint may be against them, in which case Stage 2 should be carried out by the Chair of Governors.
-In other cases, where the headteacher has delegated the investigation at Stage 2 to another member of staff, s/he is advised to become involved if the parent is not satisfied, before the Stage 2 process is completed and the matter referred to the governing body.
+N.B.
+In some cases headteachers will have been involved in the informal stage, or the complaint may be against them, in which case Formal stage 2 should be carried out by the Chair of Governors.
+In other cases, where the headteacher has delegated the investigation at Stage 1 to another member of staff, the headteacher is advised to become involved if the parent is not satisfied, before the Stage 2 process is completed and the matter referred to the governing board.

-Stage 3: Review by the Governing Body
+Formal stage 3: Review by the Governing Board

-Complaints rarely reach this formal level, but it is important that governing bodies are prepared to deal with them when necessary.
+Complaints rarely reach this formal level, but it is important that governing boards are prepared to deal with them when necessary.
 At this stage schools may wish to seek advice from the Local Authority or diocese as appropriate.
 Alternatively, governors can contact the Department for Education for further advice.

 It is important that this review is not only independent and impartial but that it is seen to be so.
-Complaints should always be considered by a panel, not by the full governing body.
+Complaints should always be considered by a panel, not by the full governing board.
 Some governors may have previous knowledge of the problem which led to the complaint and would be unable to give fair, unbiased consideration to the issue, whilst if a complaint resulted in disciplinary action against a member of staff it would be necessary for there to be sufficient governors with no prior involvement to form a staff dismissal committee and possibly a staff dismissal appeal committee.

-It is recommended that the panel appoint a clerk to minute the meeting.
+It is recommended that the panel appoint a clerk to minute the meeting (this could be the Clerk to the Governors).
 The clerk would be the contact point for the complainant and be required to:

-- Set the date, time and venue of the hearing and ensure that the dates are convenient to all parties and that the venue and proceedings are accessible. - Collate any written material and send it to the parties in advance of the hearing - Meet and welcome the parties as they arrive at the hearing - Record the proceedings - Notify all parties of the panels' decision
+- Set the date, time and venue of the hearing and ensure that the dates are convenient to all parties and that the venue and proceedings are accessible. - Collate any written material and send it to the parties in advance of the hearing - Meet and welcome the parties as they arrive at the hearing - Record the proceedings - Notify all parties of the panel's decision